hacooke/qggroi/README.md

 ## Installation

 Clone the repository and run `pip intall .` from within the top-level directory.

 ## Usage

-Run with `python -m qggroi`.
+Make a directory named `output` inside the directory where you will run the pacakage.
+Run with `python -m qggroi <path/to/dbfile>`.